evanJensengit/UWB-Hacks-From-Home/README.md

 ***
 ## Desired User Experience
-* Ease-of-use control for the website
+* Ease-of-use control and navigation for the website
 * Organized information details for listed resources
 *